 Passive Fire Protection

-- Firestop Systems: These involve using materials to seal openings and joints in fire-resistive constructions, thus maintaining the integrity of the barrier.
+- Firestop Systems: These involve using materials to seal openings and joints in fire-resistive constructions, maintaining the integrity of the barrier.
+Basically caulk and putty doing heroic work.

 Active Fire Protection

-- Fire Suppression Systems: Utilize substances like gas or foam to extinguish fires, especially in areas where water could damage equipment.
+- Fire Suppression Systems: These use substances like gas or foam to extinguish fires, especially in areas where water would destroy expensive equipment.
+Server rooms, avionics bays — places where sprinkler water would cause almost as much damage as the fire itself.

 Fire Alarm Systems